mwfj/MyCnn_In_Pytorch/README.md

 **Note that :<br>**

 +  the dataset of unbulloying  action comes from [Standford 40 Action](http://vision.stanford.edu/Datasets/40actions.html "Standford 40 Action")
-+  I don't have the Copy Right on the bully image datasets, so I don't upload these datasets yet.
++  I don't have the Copy Right on the bully image datasets, so I can't upload these datasets yet.
 The Copy Right belongs to [Dr. Feng Luo](https://people.cs.clemson.edu/~luofeng/)

 ## CNN Model